Learning to be Fair: A Consequentialist Approach to Equitable Decision-Making: Sample Complexity Bounds on Learning Optimal Policies

-for all values of $x$ and $k$.
-In particular, we assumed perfect knowledge of the conditional distribution of potential outcomes, $\mathcal{D}(Y(a_k) \mid X)$.
-In reality, however, $f(x, k)$ must be learned from observed data.
-One common approach for estimating the impact of interventions is to run a randomized controlled trial (RCT) to estimate the effects of actions.
-In Section~\ref{sec:sample_bounds}, we formally analyze RCT data collection strategies, and provide an upper bound on the number of samples necessary to ensure we can compute a near-optimal allocation strategy for our desired objective.
-In Section~\ref{sec:online_learning}, we then present an alternative, contextual-bandit-based strategy that can often learn optimal policies more efficiently than an RCT by judiciously exploring the effects of actions.
-Finally, in Section~\ref{sec:simulation}, we demonstrate the advantages of this alternative strategy in an empirically grounded simulation study.
+To solve our policy optimization problem, we have thus far assumed perfect knowledge of the distribution of potential outcomes $\mathcal{D}(Y(a_k) \mid X)$, which allows us to compute the necessary inputs for our linear program.
+In reality, however, this distribution must typically be learned from observed data.
+One common approach for estimating the impact of actions is to run an experiment in which actions are randomly allocated, potentially in a way to ensure that all actions are taken an equal number of times, or to ensure each group of interest experiences all actions evenly.
+Note that such data collection strategies do not adapt in response to observed outcomes of actions (such as some actions yielding higher appearance rates partway through data collection).
+In Section~\ref{sec:sample_bounds}, we formally analyze these non-outcome-adaptive data collection strategies, and provide an upper bound on the number of samples necessary to ensure we can compute a near-optimal allocation strategy for our desired objective.
+In Section~\ref{sec:sample_bounds_costs}, we discuss some considerations relating to experimental cost.
+We present this initial analysis to highlight how in some cases, the amount of data needed may not differ substantially from simpler objectives that do not involve parity constraints.
+The other benefit of this first analysis is that it involves creating an experimental design for data collection in advance, which makes the resulting data easily suitable for standard statistical inference.
+However, in practice there can be significant benefits to changing the data gathering strategy over the course of an experiment, as more effective actions can be prioritized faster.
+In Section~\ref{sec:online_learning} we demonstrate this through an alternative, contextual-bandit-based data collection strategy that can often learn optimal policies more efficiently by judiciously exploring the effects of actions.
+We demonstrate the advantages of this alternative strategy in an empirically grounded simulation study.